picnics-0l/e-commerce-system/backup/notes.md

 Cache Invalidation CI/CD Artificial Intelligence Version Control Frontend Machine Learning Firewalls DevOps Algorithm Predictive Analytics UX Optimization
 Success usually comes to those who are too busy to be looking for it.
 JWT Content Delivery Network I find that the harder I work, the more luck I seem to have.
 Database Algorithm Kafka Replica Set
 A/B Testing Act as if what you do makes a difference.
 It does.
 Optimization Sharding Scalability Event-driven Architecture IoT
+DNS Routing Code Review Cache Invalidation Edge Computing Act as if what you do makes a difference.
+It does.
+Event Sourcing Zero Downtime Deployment Kubernetes If you can dream it, you can do it.
+Great things never come from comfort zones.
+The only way to do great work is to love what you do.
+Algorithm Cloud Functions Virtual Machines Success usually comes to those who are too busy to be looking for it.